CalMatters/mailchimp-bots/README.md

 ## AWS Bot Set-up

 ### Create a Lambda Layer
+Two of the libraries used by the bots, `requests` and `mailchimp_marketing`, are not included in the console and must be added separately.
+Due to zip size limitations at the time, we opted to use a Lambda layer.
+We have continued the practice due to the simplicity of adding these libraries to multiple bots.
-- After installing the repository locally, run `pip install --target lambda_layer/python requests` and `pip install --target lambda_layer/python mailchimp_marketing`.
-This will create a new folder, `lambda_layer` with a nested `python` folder.
+- After installing this repository locally, run `pip install --target lambda_layer/python requests` and `pip install --target lambda_layer/python mailchimp_marketing`.
+This will create a new folder, `lambda_layer`, with a nested `python` folder.
 -  Navigate into the `lambda_layer` folder and zip the python folder and its contents.
 Save as `lambda_layer.zip`.
 - Log in to AWS and navigate to Lambda.
 - Choose `Layers` from the sidebar and click `Create layer`.
 - Give the layer a name, upload the `lambda_layer.zip` and click `Create`.
-- Note the `ARN`; it will used to connect the layer to our function.
+- Note the `ARN`; it will be used to connect the layer to our function.
 #### Note: Lambda layers can be updated from the commandline
 ```
 # Windows Powershell (From lambda_layer folder)